spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/07-openstack.md

 # Overview

-Following are some of the highlights of GCP clusters provisioned by Spectro Cloud:
+Following are some of the highlights of GCP clusters provisioned by Palette:
-* Spectro Cloud provides public cloud like experience to deploying clusters on OpenStack.
+* Palette provides public cloud like experience to deploying clusters on OpenStack.
-* In order to facilitate communication between the Spectro Cloud management platform and the OpenStack controllers installed in the private datacenter, a Private Cloud Gateway needs to be set up within the environment.
+* In order to facilitate communication between the Palette management platform and the OpenStack controllers installed in the private datacenter, a Private Cloud Gateway needs to be set up within the environment.
-* Private Cloud Gateway(PCG) is Spectro Cloud's on-prem component to enable support for isolated private cloud or datacenter environments.
-Spectro Cloud Gateway, once installed on-prem registers itself with Spectro Cloud's SaaS portal and enables secure communication between the SaaS portal and private cloud environment.
-The gateway enables installation and end-to-end lifecycle management of  Kubernetes clusters in private cloud environments from Spectro Cloud's SaaS portal.
+* Private Cloud Gateway(PCG) is Palette's on-prem component to enable support for isolated private cloud or datacenter environments.
+Palette Gateway, once installed on-prem registers itself with Palette's SaaS portal and enables secure communication between the SaaS portal and private cloud environment.
+The gateway enables installation and end-to-end lifecycle management of  Kubernetes clusters in private cloud environments from Palette's SaaS portal.

 ![openstack_cluster_architecture.png](openstack_cluster_architecture.png)